UWC ISAK Japan: School founders

 Lin Kobayashi currently serves as ISAK's Chair of Board.
 Kobayashi's previous experience includes two years working for the United Nations Children’s Fund (UNICEF) in the Philippines, where she worked to program non-formal education projects for street children.
 Prior to UNICEF, Ms. Kobayashi worked at the Japan Bank for International Cooperation (JBIC).
 Ms. Kobayashi began her career at Morgan Stanley and holds an MA in International Education Policy Analysis from Stanford University and a BA in Development Economics from the University of Tokyo.
 More recently, Ms. Kobayashi was honored with the title of "Young Global Leader 2012" by the World Economic Forum, and was selected as a "Change-maker of the Year 2013" and "Nikkei Woman of the Year 2015" by Nikkei Business, one of Japan’s top business magazines.
 She was also awarded "Management of the Year 2016" by Zaikai, a reputable business magazine for executives.
 She served as a member of the Council for the Implementation of Education Rebuilding, Cabinet Secretariat, in 2015 and 2016.
 She is currently an advisor to the Council for Development of Teaching Profession in Nagano Prefecture.

-Mamoru Taniya

 Mamoru Taniya currently serves as an ISAK Board Member.
-He is the Chairman & CEO of Asuka Asset Management, Ltd. Prior to founding Asuka, Taniya was a director at Tudor Capital Japan（1999-2002）and previously a managing director at Salomon Smith Barney.
+He is the Chairman & CEO of Asuka Asset Management, Ltd. Prior to founding Asuka, Taniya was a director at Tudor Capital Japan (1999-2002) and previously a managing director at Salomon Smith Barney.
 Mamoru Taniya received his B.A. in law from the University of Tokyo in 1987.